profweiliu/design-resilient-communities/assignments.md

 At this point in the semester, what does the idea of a "resilient community" mean to you, viewed through your own disciplinary perspective or professional interests?

 In your response, you might consider:
-- How your current understanding of a *resilient community* aligns with, expands upon, or differs from ideas discussed in the lecture.
+- How your current understanding of a "resilient community" aligns with, expands upon, or differs from ideas discussed in the lecture.
 - What questions, uncertaintities, or assumptions you have about resilience that you hope to explore further in this course.

 ### Format requirement